Stirling-Tools/Stirling-Tools.github.io/scripts/processor-docs/README.md

 The UI contains some forward-looking labels.
-Verify an executable backend path before documenting them as functionality: notably document content access, extractions/approvals, Ingestion/Retention templates, and ConsignO operations.
+Verify an executable backend path before documenting them as functionality: notably document content access, extractions/approvals and ConsignO operations.
+The Ingestion guidance follows the PR listed above; Retention remains outside the documented template catalogue.

 ## Validation

 Run `npm run build` and `git diff --check`.
-Inspect the built `/Processor/` category, its 12 child pages, image assets, local links, and heading fragments.
+Inspect the built `/Processor/` category, its 13 child pages, image assets, local links, and heading fragments.
 Also review the related onboarding, usage, folder-scanning, and AI pages when their implementation changes.
 This refresh is a source/UI audit; it does not claim an end-to-end deployment test of every integration or paid entitlement.